repnz/windows-inspector/README.md

 # Windows Inspector
 This is a driver created to learn more about kernel programming, kernel callbacks and filesystem minifilters.
+Allows the user to hook many events and set some security policies.

 The driver will intercept -
 - process creation
 - image load